Cantido/liberator/CONTRIBUTING.md

 Please note that this project is released with a Contributor [Code of Conduct].
 By participating in this project you agree to abide by its terms.

-**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 ## Ground Rules

 - Follow the [Code of Conduct].